Quantification of fatty acid uptake with [18F]FTHA PET

 Entry of long-chain fatty acids into adipocytes is mediated by facilitated transport.
 [18F]FTHA can be used to measure FFA uptake in white adipose tissue (Bucci et al., 2015; Dadson et al., 2017) and brown adipose tissue (Blondin et al., 2017).

-Experimental validation studies have shown correlation between trapping of [18F]FTHA and fatty acid oxidation in various conditions (Ebert et al., 1994; Stone et al., 1998; Takala et al., 2002).
+Experimental validation studies have shown correlation between trapping of [18F]FTHA and fatty acid oxidation in myocardial muscle various conditions (Ebert et al., 1994; Stone et al., 1998; Takala et al., 2002).
 However, in hypoxic conditions of myocardium [18F]FTHA may not be optimal for measuring changes in β-oxidation (Renstrom et al., 1998).

-Patlak plot has been used in human studies to calculate the [18F]FTHA net influx rate (Ki), and further by assuming LC=1, it has been used to estimate myocardial β-oxidation rate of long chain fatty acids without (Taylor et al., 2001; Wallhaus et al., 2001) or with (Ebert et al., 1994; Mäki et al. 1997, 1998; Takala et al., 1999, 2002; Turpeinen et al., 1999; Hannukainen et al., 2007; Tuunanen et al., 2007; Viljanen et al., 2009) plasma metabolite correction.
+Patlak plot has been used in human studies to calculate the [18F]FTHA net influx rate (Ki), and further by assuming LC=1, it has been used to estimate myocardial β-oxidation rate of long chain fatty acids without (Taylor et al., 2001; Wallhaus et al., 2001) or with (Ebert et al., 1994; Mäki et al. 1997, 1998; Takala et al., 1999 and 2002; Turpeinen et al., 1999; Hannukainen et al., 2007; Tuunanen et al., 2007; Viljanen et al., 2009b) plasma metabolite correction.
 In rodents the [18F]FTHA uptake is not irreversible (DeGrado et al., 1991), preventing the use of Patlak plot in strictly quantitative analysis; Huber et al. (2017) estimated changes in influx rates in rat models with Patlak plot, using as input function the blood curve derived from LV cavity without metabolite correction.

-The equilibrium unbound fraction of unacylated palmitate in plasma is less than 0.007%, and fatty acid-albumin complex cannot cross the blood-brain barrier.
+The equilibrium unbound fraction of un-acylated palmitate in plasma is less than 0.007%, and fatty acid-albumin complex cannot cross the blood-brain barrier.
 Yet, in rat brain the single-pass extraction of palmitate is about 5%.
-This means that fatty acids must be released from albumin during the passage through capillaries, and therefore protein-bound fraction is not needed to quantitate the fatty acid uptake in PET studies.
+This means that fatty acids must be released from albumin during the passage through capillaries, and therefore protein-bound fraction is not needed to quantify the fatty acid uptake in PET studies.
 Relatively low first-pass extraction also means that fatty acid uptake in the brain is independent of cerebral blood flow.FUR method can be used in quantification of [18F]FTHA uptake rate in the brain (Karmi et al., 2010).
 Patlak plot has been used in human studies to calculate the [18F]FTHA net influx rate (Ki) and fatty acid uptake (Honkala et al., 2018).

 - PET imaging of fatty acid metabolism